don-vip/presets/README.md

 This preset can be used to map a camp in Open Street Map.

-Note that "addr:postcode" is used to register the Addressing systems as used in UNHCR registration database.
+Note that ``` addr:postcode ``` is used to register the Addressing systems as used in UNHCR registration database.
 This will facilitate export and join with aggregated refugee profile information.

 Administrative levels within the camp are recorded at 2 levels: